oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-know-commas-and-full-stops-always-should-have-1-space-after-them/rule.md

 ---

-​​When writing any documentation it is important to put only one space after commas or other punctuation.
+When writing any documentation it is important to put only one space after commas or other punctuation.
 This makes the document easy to read and looks more professional.